linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

 .. note:: The most important characteristic of the MESI protocol is
-          that it is a write-invalidate cache protocol.
+          that is a write-invalidate cache protocol.
 When writing to a shared location all other caches are invalidated.

 This has important performance impact in certain access patterns, and